tantaman/strut/README.md

 ### Building ###

-Most of Strut is written in Coffeescript and uses precompiled templates for HTML rendering.
+Most of Strut is written in CoffeeScript and uses precompiled templates for HTML rendering.

 To compile the CoffeeScript